-- (1) Degrade physical stream habitat by increasing stream bank erosion, increasing streambed scour, diminishing groundwater recharge, diminishing stream base flows and increasing stream temperature. - (2) Diminish the capacity of lakes and streams to support fish, aquatic life, recreational and water supply uses by increasing pollutant loading of sediment, suspended solids, nutrients, heavy metals, bacteria, pathogens and other urban pollutants. - (3) Alter wetland communities by changing wetland hydrology and by increasing pollutant loads. - (4) Reduce the quality of groundwater by increasing pollutant loading.

-- (5) Threaten public health, safety, property and general welfare by overtaxing storm sewers, drainage ways, and other minor drainage facilities. - (6) Threaten public health, safety, property and general welfare by increasing major flood peaks and volumes. - (7) Undermine floodplain management efforts by increasing the incidence and levels of flooding.
+- (1) Degrade physical stream habitat by increasing stream bank erosion, increasing streambed scour, diminishing groundwater recharge, diminishing stream base flows and increasing stream temperature. - (2) Diminish the capacity of lakes and streams to support fish, aquatic life, recreational and water supply uses by increasing pollutant loading of sediment, suspended solids, nutrients, heavy metals, bacteria, pathogens and other urban pollutants. - (3) Alter wetland communities by changing wetland hydrology and by increasing pollutant loads. - (4) Reduce the quality of groundwater by increasing pollutant loading. - (5) Threaten public health, safety, property and general welfare by overtaxing storm sewers, drainage ways, and other minor drainage facilities. - (6) Threaten public health, safety, property and general welfare by increasing major flood peaks and volumes. - (7) Undermine floodplain management efforts by increasing the incidence and levels of flooding.

 Sec.
 25-23.
-Purpose and Intent.
+Purpose and Intent

-- (1) PURPOSE.
-The general purpose of this ordinance is to establish long-term, post-construction runoff management requirements that will diminish the threats to public health, safety, welfare and the aquatic environment.
-Specific purposes are to: - (a) Further the maintenance of safe and healthful conditions. - (b) Prevent and control the adverse effects of storm water; prevent and control soil erosion; prevent and control water pollution; protect spawning grounds, fish and aquatic life; control building sites, placement of structures and land uses; preserve ground cover and scenic beauty; and promote sound economic growth. - (c) Control exceedance of the safe capacity of existing drainage facilities and receiving water bodies; prevent undue channel erosion; control increases in the scouring and transportation of particulate matter; and prevent conditions that endanger downstream property. - (2) INTENT.
+- (a) Further the maintenance of safe and healthful conditions. - (b) Prevent and control the adverse effects of storm water; prevent and control soil erosion; prevent and control water pollution; protect spawning grounds, fish and aquatic life; control building sites, placement of structures and land uses; preserve ground cover and scenic beauty; and promote sound economic growth. - (c) Control exceedance of the safe capacity of existing drainage facilities and receiving water bodies; prevent undue channel erosion; control increases in the scouring and transportation of particulate matter; and prevent conditions that endanger downstream property. - (2) INTENT.
 It is the intent of the City of Marshfield that this ordinance regulates post-construction storm water discharges to waters of the state.
 This ordinance may be applied on a site-by-site basis.
 The City of Marshfield recognizes, however, that the preferred method of achieving the storm water performance standards set forth in this ordinance is through the preparation and implementation of comprehensive, systems-level storm water management plans that cover hydrologic units, such as watersheds, on a municipal and regional scale.
 Such plans may prescribe regional storm water devices, practices or systems, any of which may be designed to treat runoff from more than one site prior to discharge to waters of the state.
 Where such plans are in conformance with the performance standards developed under s.
 281.16, Wis.
-Stats., for regional storm water management measures and have been approved by the Common Council, it is the intent of this ordinance that the approved plan be used to identify post-construction management measures acceptable for the community.
+Stats., for regional storm water management measures and have been approved by the City of Marshfield, it is the intent of this ordinance that the approved plan be used to identify post-construction management measures acceptable for the community.

 Sec.
 25-24.
-Applicability and Jurisdiction.
+Applicability and Jurisdiction